Bitcoin rebounds after curbs in South Korea trigger 8% slump

 Bitcoin’s soaring value has led to concerns there is a ’speculative bubble’ in the cryptocurrency.
 Photograph: Sascha Steinbach/EPA

-Bitcoin was up almost 8 per cent to $15,032 as of 2.16pm Hong Kong time, composite Bloomberg pricing showed.
-The digital currency has slumped about 23 per cent from its record $19,511 reached on December 18th, when the CME Group introduced its futures contract.
+Bitcoin climbed as much as 8.3 percent in Asian trading, before dropping back to trade 1.9 percent higher at $14,211 at 8.21am in New York, composite Bloomberg pricing showed.
+The digital currency has slumped about 27 per cent from its record $19,511 reached on December 18th, when the CME Group introduced its futures contract.
 While bitcoin’s debut on regulated derivatives exchanges in Chicago was thought to have given it a new mainstream channel for investors to tap, so far trading volume has been limited.

 “Short-term support is about $13,500 - we’ve hit that the last couple of trading sessions,” Chris Gersch, director of strategy at Bell Curve Capital LP in Chicago, said on Bloomberg Television.
 “Ultimately I think it moves lower and tests last week’s lows around $12,400 in the futures contract,” he said, referring to the CME’s version.